 Spencer’s experience in David Weimer’s cost-benefit analysis course paid off again when she presented her findings to executive leadership at the DOE, as did her capstone workshop.
 “I had to boil my 10-page analysis into a five-minute presentation,” she says.
 “I was much better off for having presented to clients such as the Wisconsin Department of Revenue and Wisconsin Department of Natural Resources in cost-benefit analysis and capstone.
 Because of my analysis, a contract was quickly awarded.
 Leadership approval was in place.
 In addition, DOE’s contracts staff could see the business case for the contract — I had taken acquisition regulations into account throughout my analysis and had consulted with information-technology staff.
-The software service is up and running and saving staff time.
 The project showed me how much of what I learned at La Follette is transferable from ‘typical’ policy analysis to other projects.”

 After graduating from La Follette, Spencer joined the DOE through its Energy Scholars program.
 The Office of Environmental Management is charged with resolving environmental issues related to U.S. nuclear energy research and nuclear weapons development at sites all over the country.
 “Local legislators and residents want funding for fast and safe cleanup, but they’re also excited to see sites used again to create jobs in the area and want to see action on that,” Spencer says.
 “A policy background definitely helps to understand folks’ perspectives.
 I was able to see how a communications office operates, but in an organization that is fundamentally communicating about policy priorities.”

-When the DOE internship ended, Spencer traveled, then signed on with Maryland’s General Assembly as legislative staff support in the bill drafting office.
-“I take requests over the phone and in person from senators or delegates and their representatives to have bills drafted,” Spencer says.
-“I help make sure the request is funneled to a bill drafter with the needed expertise, like natural resources or mental health.
-People have been really great about getting me in to talk with policy analysts and other staff about typical career paths here and when they hire next.
-I think it could turn out to be a good fit.
-Being here for the 90-day session is also trial by fire for getting used to the session workload and learning about the players involved.”
+When the DOE internship ended, Spencer traveled and then signed on with Maryland’s General Assembly as legislative staff support in the bill drafting office.
+“I took requests over the phone and in person from senators or delegates and their representatives to have bills drafted,” says Spencer, who graduated in 2009 with a degree in political science from the University of Maryland, Baltimore County.
+“I helped make sure the request was funneled to a bill drafter with the needed expertise, like natural resources or mental health.”

 Spencer’s experience at La Follette prepared her well for her work with the DOE and the General Assembly.
 “At the DOE, they were happy to see my certificate in energy analysis and policy and experience with fast turnaround on briefings,” she says.
 “At the General Assembly they value that I understand what is going on as things are rushed around bill drafting, fiscal notes, committees, etc. I get things done fast because I understand why they matter.”